Estimote/Android-Proximity-SDK/README.md

         .create();
 ```
 You zones can be defined with the below options:
-- **forAttachmentKeyAndValue** - the exact key and value that will trigger this zone actions.
+- **forTag** - a tag that will trigger this zone actions.
 - **onEnterAction** - the action that will be triggered when the user enters the zone
 - **onExitAction** - the action that will be triggered when the user exits the zone.
-- **onChangeAction** - triggers when there is a change in proximity attachments of a given key.
-If the zone consists of more than one beacon, this will help tracking the ones that are nearby inside the zone, while still remaining one `onEnter` and `onExit` event for the whole zone in general.
+- **onChangeAction** - triggers when there is a change in proximity of a given tag.
+If the zone consists of more than one beacon, this will help tracking the ones that are nearby inside the zone, while still remaining one `onEnter` and one `onExit` event for the whole zone in general.
 - **inFarRange** - the far distance at which actions will be invoked.
-Notice that due to the nature of Bluetooth Low Energy, it is "desired" and not "exact."
-We are constantly improving the precision.
 - **inNearRange** - the near distance at which actions will be invoked.
 - **inCustomRange** - custom desired trigger distance in meters.
+> Notice that due to the nature of Bluetooth Low Energy, the range is "desired" and not "exact".
+We are constantly improving the precision.

-## 3. Start proximity observation
+## 4. Start proximity observation
 When you are done defining your zones, you will need to start the observation process:

 ```Kotlin